-Mobilize Mac efforts last fall supported Mac students, faculty, and staff to engage in the 2020 General U.S. Election and continues to support a coalition of people from across campus to engage with our formal political system.
+Mobilize Mac efforts support Mac students, faculty, and staff to engage in local and national elections and continues to support a coalition of people from across campus to engage with our formal political system.

 Consider volunteering for a candidate in an upcoming election.
-Locally, the St. Paul mayoral race will take place in 2021.
+The U.S. Midterm Election takes place Nov.
+8, 2022.

 This strategy involves informal efforts to assist individuals and families.
 Examples include: Twin Cities Mutual Aid is a helpful resource showing community-based work locally in this spirit.
 The WFPC Mutual Aid Project is designed to share a collection of mutual aid funds and community resources, as well as provide local mutual aid networks with tools to employ political education and activism.